telvarost/QuickAdditions-StationAPI/README.md

   * Load into a world and access mod config from pause menu using [ModMenu](https://modrinth.com/mod/modmenu-beta).
   * Adding back missing achievements will not work from the main menu or when game is not running.
 * Adds ability to force display active even when tabbing away from the screen.
-* Adds ability to speed up night rather than skip it.
-  * (Takes about 30 seconds to sleep the entire night away using this method)
-* Adds ability to exit beds by clicking or swinging the hand.
-* Adds ability to configure percentage of sleeping players needed to skip nighttime.
-  * 0% will be treated as one player fully asleep required to skip the night.
 * Adds ability to configure server spawn protection radius.
   * Overridden by UniTweaks.
     * Set the value for spawn protection radius in the server.properties file instead when UniTweaks is loaded.